Fellowship-of-the-Link/old-TfT-test1/blog/The Way of the Wiki meets blogging.md

 * when it is time to work on v3
 	* duplicate the current file, creating (*The Way of the Wiki meets blogging-2*), and
 		* move it into the permanent versions subfolder
+		* add a "snapshot warning" at the top of the page pointing to version control section
 		* edit its version control section
 			* this is version: *2*
 			* here is the [current version]([[The Way of the Wiki meets blogging]])